 I’m sure that we all remember…

-The sleepless days and nights spent studying.
-The study aids, study group, trial exams.
+The sleepless days and nights spent studying… the study aids, study group, trial exams.

 In my case, I had to take the LSAT (Law School Admission Test).
 It was not an “impossible” exam to pass with preparation, but it was, for me, indeed a challenge to retrain my mind to think like a lawyer.
 I can remember the headaches and backaches from sitting at my desk (or kitchen table) in the same position for hours on end, memorizing concepts and improving my response times with a stopwatch.

-In my law studies in the US, there is an intensive focus on jurisprudence (precedent).
-Of course, I had to carefully study many thousands cases, always at the appeals level.
+In my law studies in the US, there is an intensive focus on jurisprudence (legal precedent).
+Of course, I had to carefully study many thousands of cases, always at the appeals level.
 The facts of the case, the identification of the issue(s) to be decided, the arguments including those of the devil’s advocate, the application of the law (statutory, regulatory, etc.) to the issues to be decided and, the conclusion and the ruling(s).
 And then the appeals of the same lower court decisions… affirmed, affirmed in part, affirmed with observations, with modifications, remanded with instructions, etc.

 So many cases… tons of books… mandatory backpack replacement.
 The law library became my second home.
 The old days, right?

 The memorization of statutes and their particular elements, codes, articles, regulations (CFR’s – federal).
 Thousands of hours of study and preparation.